 That said, if you choose to use the presentation computer, here's what you need to know:

-- Put all the digital resources (ppt, movie files, etc.) for your talk onto a usb keydrive -- don't rely on the internet or the availability of your Carleton Home folder.
+- Put all the digital resources (pptx, movie files, etc.) for your talk onto a USB keydrive -- don't rely on the internet or the availability of your Carleton Home folder.
 It could be your bad luck that Carleton's server's are down -- it's happened.

 - The computer's power switch is non-standard -- it's the black metal button with the red power glyph stenciled on it.

 - The presentation computer is dual boot -- when the computer has booted or just finished its refreshing cycle you must choose either the Mac or Win7 operating systems.
 Use the keyboard's arrow keys to select and then hit the return key.

 - If you plan to use PowerPoint's Presenter View on the Win7 image please read these configuration instructions.

 If you have a laptop this is the preferred option.
 To use it, plug in either the DisplayPort or HDMI cable on top of kiosk and select either the DisplayPort or HDMI input source button on the Kiosk's touchpad control.

 IMPORTANT NOTE The Presentation Kiosks no longer support VGA.
 If your laptop is an older model with only a VGA port make sure to borrow an VGA->HDMI Adapter from us.

 Ideal lighting is low light in back, and good lighting up front, except just in front of the projection screen.

 In Olin 141, lighting can be partially controlled via the presenter control panel, and fully controlled by the switches in the prep space behind the blackboards.
 Using the actual switches is better because you get immediate response (the computer controls have lag time) and because you can control the spot lights, which the control panel does not talk to.